dddiaz/dddiaz.com/content/post/glucose-sound/index.md

 Nightscout scrapes my continuous glucose monitor that I wear on my body, and gives me an easy-to-use API for my data.
 Once I have a day's worth of glucose data, the challenge becomes how do I turn that into sound.
 Initially I directly wrote glucose values to a wav file, but it sounded like complete junk.
-I eventually learned I needed some sort of sinusodial wave to hear anything like a tone that I was hoping for.
-I attempted to generate this sinwave on my own and match it to the glucose value, but it just didn't sound right.
+I eventually learned I needed some sort of sinusoidal wave to hear anything like a tone that I was hoping for.
+I attempted to generate this sine wave on my own and match it to the glucose value, but it just didn't sound right.
 I also tried messing with the data to upsample it but this turned out to be more tricky than I originally expected.
 Eventually though, I found a python library that could generate tones, and used the glucose data as input for that.